folbricht/desync/README.md

 }
 ```

-This can be combined with store failover by providing the same syntax as is used in the command-line, for example `{"stores":["/path/to/main|/path/to/backup"]}`, See [Examples](#examples) for details on how to use the `--store-file` option.
+This can be combined with store failover by providing the same syntax as is used in the command-line, for example `{"stores":["/path/to/main|/path/to/backup"]}`, see [Examples](#examples) for details on how to use the `--store-file` option.

 ### Remote indexes